 On your journey with God, you will experience Him intervening in your life-situation many, many times as "Savior and a Champion" (Isaiah 19:20).
-In countless ways He will "rise up" to help you, as he did for King David when He took hold of shield, spear and battle-axe to meet those who were no other God besides Me, a righteous God pursuing him (Psalm 35:2-3).
+In countless ways He will "rise up" to help you, as he did for King David when He took hold of shield, spear and battle-axe to meet those who were

+And there is no other God besides Me, a righteous God and a Savior; there is none except Me.
+Turn to Me, and be saved, all the ends of the earth; for I am God, and there is no other. -Isaiah 45:21-22 pursuing him (Psalm 35:2-3).
 God will deliver you from traps, save you from deadly infections-both physical and spiritual-and faithfully shield you from attacks (Psalm 91:1-4).